ivobeerens-nl/blog/content/blog/2015/02/tips-installing-system-center-virtual-machine-manager-2012-r2-update-rollup-ur5/index.md

 - Refresh the cluster after updating the agents
 - When starting the VMM console the following error appears:
 - [![pipeline error](images/pipeline-error-300x201.png)](images/pipeline-error.png)
 - This error is permission related.
 To solve this error add the "Authenticated Users" group to the AddInPipeline directory and assign read and execute rights.
-The installation of VMM can be found under: <Driveletter>:\\Program Files\\Microsoft System Center 2012 R2\\Virtual Machine Manager\\bin\\AddInPipeline.
+The installation of VMM can be found under: `<Driveletter>:\Program Files\Microsoft System Center 2012 R2\Virtual Machine Manager\bin\AddInPipeline.`
-- **Update 24-02-2015**: Microsoft released a hotfix for UR5 that addresses replica and smb shares issues.
-The link to the KB can be found here, [link](http://support2.microsoft.com/kb/3039296/en-us).

 For all the details on SCVMM 2012 R2 UR5, see the following:

 - KB3023195 - Description of the security update for Update Rollup 5 for System Center 2012 R2 Virtual Machine Manager, [link](http://support.microsoft.com/kb/3023195)